 AS9100 2-Stage Registration Process

-- Report how well the quality management system complies with the organization’s quality manual and procedures.
+- Report on how well the quality management system complies with the organization’s quality manual and procedures

 Certification body performs surveillance audits once per year during the issued certificate validity.
 Surveillance audits are performed and documented in an analogical way like the certification audit.
 Lead auditors shall elaborate the surveillance audit report within 14 days from the realization of surveillance audit.

 Transfer of accredited certification

 Transfer of accredited certification means appreciation of existing and valid management system certificate awarded by other accredited certification body for the purposes of certificate.

 The Certification body, otherwise known as registrars, are the auditors that come complete the stage 2 certification audit within your corporation.
 Finding ANAB accredited registrars can be done by completing the free direct quotation questionnaire.